A data-driven approach to analyzing employee turnover can empower your organization to identify why people leave and boost retention.

 Doing the kind of analytics needed to effectively reduce employee turnover can’t easily be accomplished on multiple spreadsheets or by querying disparate HR systems to get the correct data.
 An investment in the right people analytics solution is the key to achieving this.

-In fact, exploring new technologies — especially those based in the cloud — was a popular recommendation in this year’s Global Human Capital Trends report by Deloitte.
+In fact, exploring new technologies—especially those based in the cloud—is always a popular recommendation in the Global Human Capital Trends report by Deloitte.

 With the right workforce analytics solution, you will be able to better understand and take evidence-based corrective actions to reduce unwanted turnover, focusing on top talent, critical positions, successors, and other “must keep” groups.